InvAASTCluster: On Applying Invariant-Based Program Clustering to Introductory Programming Assignments: Experiments

-To answer these research questions, we evaluate \InvAAST on two different use cases: (1)~clustering \IPAs, and (2)~repairing \IPAs.
-For this evaluation, we have gathered a set of \IPAs, described in Section~\ref{sec:results-ipas}, developed during an introductory programming university course in C language.
-Section~\ref{sec:results-clustering} presents the first use case where we perform clustering on the students' program set and evaluate its accuracy on different program representations.
+To answer these research questions, we evaluate \InvAAST in two different use cases: (1)~clustering \IPAs~(Section~\ref{sec:results-clustering}), and (2)~repairing \IPAs~(Section~\ref{sec:results-repair}).
+For this evaluation, we have gathered a set of \IPAs, previously described in Section~\ref{sec:datasets-ipas}, developed during an introductory programming university course in C language.
+Section~\ref{sec:results-clustering} presents the first use case where we perform clustering on the students' submissions for different \IPAs and evaluate its accuracy on different program representations.
 Afterward, Section~\ref{sec:results-repair} shows the second use case where we integrate our program representations into a state-of-the-art program repair tool, \Clara~\cite{clara}, to evaluate if our clustering technique is able to outperform \Clara's clustering method, which is the only current publicly available state-of-the-art clustering method for repairing \IPAs.
-All of the experiments were conducted on an Intel(R) Xeon(R) Silver computer with 4210R CPUs @ 2.40GHz, using a memory limit of 64GB.
+We are going to give our program clusters for each \IPA to \Clara and use \Clara's repairing process.
+The idea is to evaluate our clustering approach being integrated into a clustering-based program repair tool.
+Program repair is only one of the several possible applications for our program clustering method.